microsoft/hummingbird/README.md

 ## Introduction
 *hummingbird* converts [scikit-learn](https://scikit-learn.org/stable/) models to [PyTorch](https://pytorch.org/).
 Once in the PyTorch format, <!--you can further convert to [ONNX](https://github.com/onnx/onnx) or [TorchScript](https://pytorch.org/docs/stable/jit.html), and --> you can run the models on GPU for high performance native scoring.
 For full details, see [our paper](https://scnakandala.github.io/papers/TR_2020_Hummingbird.pdf).

 Currently we support [these](https://github.com/microsoft/hummingbird/blob/develop/hummingbird/_supported_operators.py#L26) tree-based classifiers and regressors.
+These models include [LightGBM](https://github.com/Microsoft/LightGBM) and [XGBoost](https://github.com/dmlc/xgboost) models, in addition to scikit-learn models.

 ## Installation